-The Dodd-Frank Wall Street Reform and Consumer Protection Act contains provisions that "require each resource extraction issuer to include in an annual report... any payment made by the resource extraction issuer, a subsidiary ... or an entity under the control of the resource extraction issuer to a foreign government or the Federal Government for the purpose of the commercial development of oil, natural gas, or minerals..."
+The Dodd-Frank Wall Street Reform and Consumer Protection Act contains provisions that "require each resource extraction issuer to include in an annual report... any payment made by the resource extraction issuer, a subsidiary ... or an entity under the control of the resource extraction issuer to a foreign government or the Federal Government for the purpose of the commercial development of oil, natural gas, or minerals..."4

 In support of the USEITI commitment to transparency and public engagement, the DOI Natural Resources Revenue Data Portal, designed and deployed in 2014 provides a valuable resource for data about the extractive industry in the United States.
 The development of the website aligns with the principles of this Administration's Project Open Data and is consistent with the goals and standards established by the U.S. National Action Plan for the Open Government Partnership.
 Project Open Data is an online, public repository intended to foster collaboration and promote the continual improvement of the Open Data Policy.
-The United States wants to foster a culture change in government where we embrace collaboration and where anyone can help us make open data work better.
-The design is for information that is easy to find and use for both specialists and non-specialists.
+The United States wants to foster a culture change in government where we embrace collaboration and where anyone can help us make open data work better.5 The design is for information that is easy to find and use for both specialists and non-specialists.
 The goal is to develop a robust website to include both curated content and raw data that will inform the national and international conversation around extractive industries revenue.
+With the release of the 2015 USEITI report a significant amount of information will be available online in the interactive report.
 The website, which will continue to evolve, provides a valuable resource for data and information analysis and visualizations that can be readily understood and accessed by the public for re-use through social media and other applications, thus informing the debate on the extractives industry.